datagrok-ai/public/packages/BioSignals/README.md

 appropriate tools.

 ### Detectors.js
 A file containing functions for preliminary data analysis.
-Once any table is uploaded to the platform, this script decides whether the BioSignals package should be added to the 'Algorithms' list.
-Currently, the mechanism relies on column labels, however its functionality can be extended to rely on actual data.
+Once any table is uploaded to [Datagrok](https://datagrok.ai), this script decides whether the BioSignals package should be added to the '*Algorithms*' list.
+Currently, the proposed mechanism relies on column labels, however its functionality can be extended to draw insights from actual data.

 ### Types of auto-input
 By design all the inputs could be split into three sub-types:

-* **User input:** completely manual (for areas where no inferences from the data can be made);
+* **User input:** completely manual (for areas where no inferences from data can be made);
-* **Auto suggest:** completely automated (input suggestions inferred from the data);
+* **Auto suggest:** completely automated (input suggestions inferred from data);
 * **Auto Limit:** automatically limit the options, given previous choices;

+The pipeline can then be viewed as a branching decision tree, which offers and/or block certain paths depending on retrieved metadata and the sequence of inputs.